Spanish colonization of the Americas: Demographic impact of colonization

-It has been estimated that over 1.86 million Spaniards emigrated to Latin America in the period between 1492 and 1824, with millions more continuing to immigrate following independence.
+It has been estimated that over 1.86 million Spaniards emigrated to the Americas in the period between 1492 and 1824, with millions more continuing to immigrate following independence.

 Native populations declined significantly during the period of Spanish expansion.
 In Hispaniola, the indigenous Taíno pre-contact population before the arrival of Columbus of several hundred thousand had declined to sixty thousand by 1509.
 The population of the Native American population in Mexico declined by an estimated 90% (reduced to 1–2.5 million people) by the early 17th century.
 In Peru, the indigenous Amerindian pre-contact population of around 6.5 million declined to 1 million by the early 17th century.
-The overwhelming cause of the decline in both Mexico and Peru was infectious diseases, such as smallpox and measles, although the brutality of the Encomienda also played a significant part in the population decline.
+The overwhelming cause of the decline in both Mexico and Peru was infectious diseases, such as smallpox and measles, although the brutality of the encomienda also played a significant part in the population decline.

 Of the history of the indigenous population of California, Sherburne F. Cook (1896–1974) was the most painstakingly careful researcher.
 From decades of research, he made estimates for the pre-contact population and the history of demographic decline during the Spanish and post-Spanish periods.
 According to Cook, the indigenous Californian population at first contact, in 1769, was about 310,000 and had dropped to 25,000 by 1910.
 The vast majority of the decline happened after the Spanish period, during the Mexican and US periods of Californian history (1821–1910), with the most dramatic collapse (200,000 to 25,000) occurring in the US period (1846–1910).